 In fact, listing out additional duties, while also retaining this standard, could potentially have the opposite impact in a lawsuit.
 How?
 Because failure to adhere to one of those additional duties would potentially not be reasonable or required when applying an ordinary negligence standard.
 For example, maybe under the facts of a particular case you would argue that a sign is not required.
 Now, we have an actual list of obligations to adhere to and, if you don't put up that sign, someone now has a statute to rely on that says you should have.
 Language like “adequately training” employees also begs the question of what is “adequate”.

 As plaintiff's lawyers, there are other similar statutes that are more effective in preventing a lawsuit in the first place.
 For example, NY General Obligations Law 9-103 actually relieves landowners from liability if someone is engaged in a listed “recreational activity” (like hiking, snowmobiling, cross country skiing) when their property has been opened to the public, without retaining the negligence standard.
 So, unless you have an argument that the statute doesn't apply to you, you wouldn't file that lawsuit in the first place.
 With Section 18-301 through 303, there still appears to be plenty of room to argue that a landowner did something wrong.

 So, time will tell if this law has any impact on lawsuits in the agritourism context.

 If you have been injured on someone else's property, give us a call.
 We're happy to see if we can help.
-For more on our premises liability practice, click here.
+If you are interested in reading more about premises liability, visit that section of our website here.
 You can also read on that page about an appeal Giovanna successfully argued at the Appellate Division Third Department about the application of GOL 9-103.